CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/info-description.md

 ### Invalid or Unsupported Currency:
 This error occurs when the requested invoice, withdrawal, conversion involves an invalid or unsupported currency.
 It could be due to the currency not being listed or supported on the platform.
 Users can utilize the currencies API included in the documentation to list all supported currencies and verify if their intended currency is supported before initiating the transaction.

+### Bad request ( Input validation errors ):
+This error occurs when there are issues with the validation of fields in the request's payload.
+For example, if a required field is not sent, or if the fields have invalid values or incorrect types.
+The API response for a validation error includes a description of the error and may provide details about the missing fields or the specific issues with the payload.